 The assessment is equal for all Minnesota employers.
 In 2021, the assessment was 4%.
 But for 2022, the assessment decreased to 1.8% for employers.

-In addition to the MN Federal Loan Interest Assessment, employers are responsible for the standard state unemployment insurance tax (assigned to each employer), an additional assessment (14% for 2022), and a workforce development/enhancement fee (0.10% for 2022).
+In addition to the MN Federal Loan Interest Assessment, employers are responsible for the standard state unemployment insurance tax (assigned to each employer), an additional assessment (14% for 2022), and a base tax rate (0.10% for 2022).

 Here’s a breakdown of the taxes: